w3bsuki/twistlycbdz/refactoring-progress.md

 - [x] Create `CategoryBenefits` component
   - [x] Implement as reusable benefits grid for all product categories
   - [x] Create data file structure for benefits data
-  - [x] Ensure consistent styling with theme-specific colors/gradients
+  - [x] Ensure consistent styling with theme-specific colors and gradients
   - [x] Add standard features like satisfaction ratings and effect times
 - [x] Create `CategoryFeaturedProducts` component
   - [x] Implement as a reusable product grid for all categories